Human Resources Director

 Welcome to Human Resources!

 We serve more than 1,300 highly qualified, talented, and motivated employees of the Sun Prairie Area School District.
-We are very proud to have won Best Place to Work in Sun Prairie for two years in a row!
+We are very proud to have won Best Place to Work in Sun Prairie for three years in a row!

 Come work for us